POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

     ======================  ===========
     Path                    Description
     ======================  ===========
-    path_to_grid            path of the grid, which get the values appended to it grid_type               type of the grid
+    path_to_grid            path of the grid, which gets the values appended to it grid_type               type of the grid
     path_to_grid_ORIGINAL   path of the grid, where the values are calculated from path_to_processed_grid  path of the new grid (a copy of the one specified as :samp:`path_to_grid` with the appended values)